 #6 Tree Nuts

 Tree nuts include almonds, walnuts, pecans, cashews, pine nuts, pistachios, and brazil nuts.
-Although some nuts may be well tolerated, others may not be, so it’s best to avoid all tree nuts at first and reintroduce one at a time carefully noting reactions.
+Although some people tolerate nuts well, others do not.
+So, it’s best to avoid all tree nuts at first and reintroduce one at a time carefully noting reactions.

 #7 Nightshade Vegetables

-This is a surprising list of foods for many people, particularly since it contains healthful vegetables, but nightshades contain low-level toxins that are known to cause inflammation for some people, especially those with auto-immune disorders and are dangerous for anyone if consumed in excessive quantities.
+This is a surprising list of foods for many people.
+This is particularly true since it contains healthful vegetables.
+However, nightshades contain low-level toxins that are known to cause inflammation for some people.
+Those with auto-immune disorders are especially at risk.

 #8 Acidic Foods

 Foods like citrus, pineapple, and tomatoes are highly acidic and commonly cause eczema to flare.
-While you may not be sensitive to them, if your skin is already inflamed, these foods can make things much worse very quickly.
+While you may not be sensitive to them, if you are already experiencing a flare-up, these foods can make things much worse very quickly.